eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 Frequently when I am working in Stata, I find myself really missing the key features of R Markdown, like the ability to intersperse code with text and share my notes with other people in an attractive dynamic HTML or PDF document.
-It is also really helpful from a workflow standpoint to be able to run code snippets in the text editor and to preview the document that I am writing in real time.
+I also find it really helpful from a workflow standpoint to be able to run code snippets in the text editor and to preview the document that I am writing in real time like you can in an R Notebook.

 At one point, I thought my solution would just abandon Stata entirely for R. But I find that I still need Stata for certain kinds of analysis, and for some projects there is enough inertia that it makes sense to just keep doing them in Stata.